benjaminvanesser/upshot/README.md

 # upshot suite

-upshot suite is a suite of Max bpatchers for quick and easy patching
+upshot is a suite of audio effects, event generators, instruments and all kinds of utilities for quick and easy patching

-installation (MacOS)
+installation

----> move ‘Upshot’ folder to Documents/Max 8/Library

----> move ‘Upshot Suite’ folder to Documents/Max 8/Packages
+---> move the ‘Upshot Suite’ folder to Documents/Max8/Packages

----> open Max 8

----> open new patcher

----> right-click in the new (unlocked) patcher

----> go to Upshot Suite

 Happy patching!